mattcurry/sympy-paper/README.md

 # LaTeX Build Instructions

-Install a full LaTeX suite on your preferred operating system including minted and pygments.
-To build the PDF type `make` in the source directory.
+Install a full LaTeX suite on your preferred operating system.
+To build the PDF type

+    make

+in the source directory.
+This will produce `paper.pdf`, the main paper, and `supplement.pdf`, the supplementary material.

 Alternatively, you can use docker, see the instructions in our [Dockerfile](https://github.com/sympy/sympy-paper/blob/master/Dockerfile).